Norgul/codecacao/README.md

 ```

 Leave out all other attributes prefixed with `DB_`.

+You will also need to create a `database.sqlite` file in `database` folder of the project either through IDE or through the shell by typing `touch database.sqlite`

 You will need to migrate from command line using `artisan migrate`